Overview

 Annual Program Lecture

-As part of the Program, an annual speaker will be invited to speak.
-This year’s speaker has already been selected, Professor Xiaobo Zhang of the National School of Development at Peking University.
+As part of the program, an annual speaker will be invited to speak.
+This year’s speaker has already been selected—Professor Xiaobo Zhang of the National School of Development at Peking University.
 His lecture entitled “Community Networks and the Evolution of Private Enterprises in China” will investigate the role of hometown connections in the growth of private industrial entrepreneurship in China since 1990, using a unique administrative dataset containing origins of entrepreneurs in all registered firms.

 Conference and Travel Funding

 For this fiscal year, conference funding has been designated to sponsorship of the "2018 International Conference on Financial Engineering and Risk Management (FERM2018)" to be held in Fudan University and will cover honorarium, travel, and other conference expenses.
 This year, two keynote speakers, Chris Sims and Yacine Ait-Sahalia, are from Princeton University.
 In future years, such funding will go toward similarly-themed conferences.
-Some funding has been designated for the directors’ and Professor Xie’s travel to and from China to meet with research collaborators, collect data, etc.
+Some funding has been designated for the directors’ and Professor Xie’s to travel to and from China to meet with research collaborators, collect data, and more.